tomhillmeyer/companion-dashboard/README.md

 - Select a box and hit "backspace" or "delete" to delete
 - Swipe left on touch screens to open the Settings menu
 - Use `&nbsp` in some circumstances where a white space isn't recognized
+- Under the "Window" menu bar setting is the ability to keep Dashboard always on top of your other applications

 ## Demos
 [Countdown Timer Demo](https://github.com/tomhillmeyer/companion-dashboard/tree/main/demos/dashboard-timer)